Opinion | Joe Manchin’s new threat to destroy Biden’s agenda is worse than it seems

 That’s terrible enough.
 But let’s also note that failure could spill over into the U.N. climate conference in Glasgow this fall.

 “This is pivotal,” Alice Hill, a senior fellow at the Council on Foreign Relations, told me.
-If the U.S. gets knocked off track to passing that climate agenda, we will have “little to show” in terms of real “ambition to reduce harmful carbon pollution.”
+If the United States gets knocked off the track to passing that climate agenda, we will have “little to show” in terms of real “ambition to reduce harmful carbon pollution.”

-That would send “a signal to the world” that the U.S. “isn’t taking this seriously,” Hill said, which would “embolden other nations to choose not to engage.”
+That would send “a signal to the world” that the United States “isn’t taking this seriously,” Hill said, which would “embolden other nations to choose not to engage.”

 This fall’s conference represents an opportunity for countries “to change the course of history” by showing “great ambition on climate change,” Hill said.
 “Without the reconciliation bill, the opportunity presented is likely missed.”